My shopping cart

 A product that is not tested on animals avoids any animal suffering and is not tested on animals, both at the level of ingredient development, formula development in the case of a cosmetic product, and in finished product testing.
 No more little laboratory mice!

-Paraben is the result of the condensation of parahydroxybenzoic acid with an alcohol.
+Paraben is the result of the condensation of parahydroxybenzoic acid with alcohol.
 Its antibacterial and antifungal properties make it a good preservative for cosmetics, medicines and food, but not without consequences.
 Parabens could disrupt the endocrine system and even have adverse effects on fertility.
 A paraben-free product is free of any synthetic preservatives.

-The dyeing of clothes is the source of thousands of liters of wastewater worldwide.
+The dyeing of clothes is the source of thousands of litres of wastewater worldwide.
 This is why we now develop dyes composed of all-natural elements from plants, fruits and spices, such as eucalyptus, turmeric, pomegranate and much more.
 By opting for natural dyes, we make sure that no chemical traces are left in nature.

 10% of greenhouse gas emissions are generated by the fashion industry due to transportation.
 Stimulating the local economy by buying here not only encourages the growth of Canadian businesses, but also lowers our environmental footprint.